 Man stabbed July 15, suspect faces charges

-A Taylorsville man is hospitalized and another has been charged as a result of a stabbing that happened this week, according to Alexander County Sheriff Chris Bowman.
+A Taylorsville man is hospitalized and another has been charged as a result of a recent stabbing, according to Alexander County Sheriff Chris Bowman.
+On July 17, charges were updated to include one count of attempted murder, said Bowman.

 On Monday, July 15, 2019, at approximately 8:16 p.m., Alexander County 911 received a call of a possible stabbing at an address located on Liledoun Road in Taylorsville, said Bowman.
 Officers from the Alexander County Sheriff’s Office, Taylorsville Police Department, and North Carolina State Highway Patrol responded to Liledoun Road, where they found Darion Campbell, B/M, age 20 of Taylorsville, with multiple stab wounds in the head and neck area, laying beside the road.